 Doings: work, education, voting, participating in community life.

 Freedom of choice is central to the approach: someone choosing to be hungry (during a religious fast say) is quite different to someone who is hungry because they cannot afford to buy food.

 Ideas on the links between economic growth and development during the second half of the 20th Century also had a formative influence.
-By the early 1960s there were increasingly loud calls to “dethrone” GDP, which had emerged as the leading measure of national progress, though it was never intended to be used as a measure of wellbeing.
+Gross Domestic Product (GDP) and economic growth emerged as leading indicator of national progress in many countries, yet GDP was never intended to be used as a measure of wellbeing..
 In the 1970s and 80s development debate considered using alternative focuses to go beyond GDP, including putting greater emphasis on employment, followed by redistribution with growth, and then whether people had their basic needs met.
 These ideas helped pave the way for the human development (both the approach and its measurement).

 Human Development Reports (HDRs) have been released most years since 1990 and have explored different themes through the human development approach.
 They have had an extensive influence on development debate worldwide.
 The reports, produced by the Human Development Report Office for the United Nations Development Programme (UNDP), are ensured of editorial independence by the United Nation’s General Assembly.
 Indeed they are seen as reports to UNDP, not of UNDP.
 This allows each report greater freedom to explore ideas and constructively challenge policies.
 The reports have also inspired national and regional analyses which, by their nature, usually address issues that are more country – or regionally - specific.
 A library of reports is available here.